Shishito Peppers: All About Them

 Where to Buy Shishito Peppers

-If you’re unable to find shishitos for sale in your local grocery store or farmers market, try ordering them online.
-Here is an affiliate link to help you.
+If you’re unable to find shishitos for sale in your local grocery stores, such as Trader Joes, or farmers market, try ordering them online.
+Here is some affiliate links to help you.